sjurajpuchky/metatrader-manager-php-extension/README.md

 Support is available on demand, for monthly fee.

-Customization is possible on demand.
+Customizations are possible on demand.

 ## License
 NON Exclusive COMMERCIAL License, no one can sell, only I can provide